What is the GDPR?

 How can I prepare?

-As well as these FAQs, ICO have created a package of tools aimed at small and micro businesses:
+We are also here to help.
+As well as these FAQs, we’ve created a package of tools aimed at small and micro businesses:

-- A dedicated advice line for small organisations.
+- A dedicated advice line for small organisations (external link).

 The GDPR is an evolution of the existing law.
 If you are already complying with the terms of the Data Protection Act 1998, and have an effective data governance programme in place, then you are already well on the way to being ready for the GDPR.